Independent Pricing Intelligence · Salesforce · Discount Benchmarks

 30-40% off list price for core CRM products (Sales Cloud, Service Cloud) at the enterprise level.
 Organisations spending $500,000+ annually with structured negotiation routinely achieve 35-45%.
 Smaller deals in the $50,000-$250,000 range typically see 15-25%.
 Add-on products like Tableau and Slack can see discounts of 55-80%.

-30–70% off the list rate of 30% of net licence fees.
-Most large enterprises negotiate Premier Support down to 15–20% of net fees.
+30-70% off the list rate of 30% of net licence fees.
+Most large enterprises negotiate Premier Support down to 15-20% of net fees.
 Organisations with low support ticket volumes and internal Salesforce expertise can push below 12%.
-Premier Support is one of the highest-margin products in Salesforce’s portfolio, so there is significant room to negotiate.
+Premier Support is one of the highest-margin products in Salesforce's portfolio.

 $95-$130 per user per month for mid-size and large enterprises.
 The list price is $175.
 Mid-market organisations (100-500 users) should target $120-$140.
 Large enterprises (500+ users) with multi-year commitments should target $95-$120.
 Best-in-class negotiators achieve $85-$95.
 If you are paying above $140, you are above the market median.

-The final two weeks of any Salesforce fiscal quarter, with Q4 (November–January 31) being the highest-leverage window.
-Account executives carry quarterly quotas with accelerating commissions.
-Deals closed in the last two weeks of a quarter see 5–15% deeper discounts than equivalent deals closed mid-quarter.
-Begin negotiations 4–6 months in advance and time the final signature for quarter-end.
+The final two weeks of any Salesforce fiscal quarter, with Q4 (November to January 31) being the highest-leverage window.
+Deals closed in the last two weeks of a quarter see 5-15% deeper discounts than equivalent deals closed mid-quarter.
+Begin negotiations 4-6 months in advance and time the final signature for quarter-end.

 Use the benchmark tables in this guide to compare your per-user effective rates against market ranges by deal size and product.
 If your Sales Cloud Enterprise rate exceeds $140/user/month for deals above $250,000 annually, you are above the market median.
 For a personalised assessment, our contract flexibility assessment benchmarks your specific contract against current market rates.